Renewable Fuels Agency

 The Renewable Fuels Agency (RFA) was the UK's independent sustainable fuels regulator.
 The agency awards Renewable Transport Fuel Certificates (RTFCs) to suppliers of biofuels in the UK, ensures companies meet their annual obligations and runs the RTFO's carbon and sustainability reporting system.

 Function

 The key stated aim of the UK Government in introducing the RTFO was to reduce carbon emissions.
 Under the RTFO, the RFA asks fuel suppliers to report on the specific type and origin of biofuels, the compliance of biofuel crops with existing environmental and social sustainability criteria and the greenhouse gas emissions reductions achieved by using biofuels (based on an analysis of direct lifecycle contributions of crops to greenhouse gas emissions).

 The RFA was responsible for publishing updates on the progress of the RTFO, including progress on achieving compliance with sustainability criteria, on a monthly basis, as well as quarterly reports to the Department for Transport and annual reports to parliament.

-The organisation allocates Renewable Transport Fuel Certificates (RTFCs) to suppliers of biofuels in the UK, ensures obligated companies meet their annual obligation and runs the RTFO's world leading carbon and sustainability reporting system.
-The RFA promotes the supply of sustainable biofuels, and more than just an administrator, its work helps to drive forward the biofuel sustainability agenda.
+The agency allocated Renewable Transport Fuel Certificates (RTFCs) to suppliers of biofuels in the UK, ensuring that obligated companies met their annual obligation, and ran the RTFO's world leading carbon and sustainability reporting system.